hmc-cs111-spring2023/project-Aayush141/notebooks/Notebook1.md

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the work?**

-4 hours experimenting in Scastie
+4 hours experimenting in Scastie.

 2 hours on picking a DSL and speaking to linguistics people I know, including my prof.

 90 minutes on filling on this notebook entry, and bringing all my material together.

 75 minutes on critiques (in class, and outside).